C-V-Malavika/MH/README.md

 ## SOLUTION

-To create a web app which monitors the user's mental health based on the descriptions of the user of that day.
+We have come up with a web app which monitors the user's mental health based on the descriptions of the user of that day.
 Using this web app, the user will be able to get a better overview of their mental health state and can accordingly make lifestyle changes.
 Logo of the app is shown below